Discover the fascinating history of Eastbridge Hospital, which has been welcoming pilgrims for more than 800 years.

 Walk in the footsteps of the first Franciscans in England and explore the nature and wildlife of the monastic lands whilst taking in the 800 years of history.

-Statement from the Chairman of Eastbridge Hospital
+Statement from the Clerk and Receiver of Eastbridge Hospital